You are here:

 - More frequent study updates through informal outreach opportunities

-Finally, Administrator Jackson reemphasized that EPA has designated the study as a highly influential scientific assessment for purposes of applying Agency peer review guidelines.
-EPA will form a new Science Advisory Board (SAB) ad hoc panel to consult periodically on the study's progress and the final report providing advice to the Administrator through the Chartered SAB.
+Finally, EPA has designated the study as a highly influential scientific assessment for purposes of applying Agency peer review guidelines.
+In March 2013, the EPA Science Advisory Board (SAB) formed an ad hoc panel of independent experts to consult periodically on the study's progress and the final report providing advice to the Administrator through the Chartered SAB.
 The public will have opportunities to provide comment to the SAB panel as well.